fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 notnull { expr }
 ```

 Where `notnull` returns the type of `expr`.
-But this may be viewed as too complicated when compared with a postfix operator, especially since a postfix operator is already a standard established by C#, Kotlin, TypeScript, and Swift.
+But this may be viewed as too complicated when compared with a function postfix operator, especially since a postfix operator is already a standard established by C#, Kotlin, TypeScript, and Swift.

 **Not have it?**